Sivananda Bahamas Blog

 Yet somehow during mealtime, we kick awareness to the curb.
 We watch TV, read, drive, or wander around the kitchen for something else to nibble on.
 Even if we make healthy food choices, often little awareness is devoted to how we eat.
 The solution lies in yoga.
 When we apply awareness to eating, we notice colors and textures in our food, and chew slowly to savor every bite.
 Suddenly food bursts with flavors we’ve never noticed, and eating becomes a rich experience.
 Bonus: When you listen to your body (like you do in yoga), it will tell you when it’s full.
 Goodbye overeating!

-It’s about time we remembered that eating is sacred, and food is our friend.
+It’s about time we remembered that eating is sacred and food is our friend.
 It nourishes our bodies, just like our yoga practice, and deserves sacred space.
 Eliminate distractions.
-Give thanks to the people and things who made your meal possible–to the farmers and growers, to the rain and sun.
-Give thanks to your job that provided to the financial means to afford your meal.
+Give thanks to the people and things who made your meal possible — to the farmers and growers, to the rain and sun.
+Give thanks to your job that provided you the financial means to afford your meal.
 Every piece of the puzzle deserves your gratitude.

-To start a new “eating practice,” you can follow these simple yogic tips (and develop some of your own):
+To start a new mindful eating practice, you can follow these simple yogic tips (and develop some of your own):

 It can be challenging to change a habit, but remember that you already know the secret to success: repetition.
 Keep up your practice (like your yoga!) and your eating will soon become a masterpiece.

-Katie Papo (Ambika) is a Sivananda Yoga teacher, certified sports nutrition specialist, personal fitness trainer, holistic life coach, and lifestyle weight management specialist.
-She designs and leads wellness programs, specializing in holistic approaches to stress management, self-care, and eating.
+Katie Papo (Ambika) is a Sivananda Yoga teacher and director of Shane Diet & Fitness Resorts in New York State.
+She is also a certified sports nutrition specialist, fitness trainer, holistic life coach, and weight-management specialist who emphasizes integrative approaches to stress management, self-care, and eating.

 Come experience a fresh and practical approach to food and fitness, designed to help you look and feel your best.